wordofwarning/wordofwarning.org/current/2020-emergencystopgap/index.md

 #### Venue + Booking Details
 Date: Thursday 27 February 2020, 6pm-10pm (*last entry at 9pm*)
-Venue: <a href="http://www.niamos.space" target="_blank">NIAMOS</a>, corner of Chichester Rd/Warwick St, Hulme, Manchester M15 5EU
+Venue: <a href="http://www.niamos.space" target="_blank">NIAMOS</a>, use side door on Chichester Rd, Hulme, Manchester M15 5EU
 Tickets: NO booking required, Pay What You Decide in person on the night.<br>Entry: come and go as you please; some works may have a limited capacity with either sign-up sheets on the night or operating first-come, first-served.
 Enquiries: 07488 308 111 (*on the night*) / 0161 232 6086 (*during weekday office hours*)